cockpit-project/cockpit/doc/protocol.md

 The "authorize" command is for communication of reauthorization challenges and responses between cockpit-bridge and cockpit-ws.

-The following fields are defined:
+For challenge/response authorization, the following fields are defined:

  * "cookie": an string sent with a challenge, that must be present in the corresponding response.